Syed Salahuddin: Jamaat-e-Islami

+Muslim United Front

 In 1987, Yusuf Shah contested the J&K assembly election as a candidate of the Muslim United Front, in Srinagar's Amira Kadal constituency.
 The Islamic Students League campaigned for him and provided the "street power" to counter the cadres of the National Conference.
 Yasin Malik served as his campaign manager and Ajaz Dar, who had a licensed gun, served as his unofficial bodyguard.